Satisfy that craving for rye this fall in the Sierra.

 EATIN’ THAT SANDO

 For one of the best delis in the region, check out Yosh’s Unique Deli, in Reno, a third-generation family owned business committed to green practices and smoking all their own meats.
 Yosh’s offers a yummy pastrami Reuben but otherwise keeps things traditional.
 Their delicious handmade sandwiches and salads capture everything we love about delis.
-They even have a “build your own” sandwich menu if you want to dabble in Reuben rebellion. yoshsdeli.com
+Open for dine-in, take-out and catering. yoshsdeli.com

 On Tahoe’s North Shore, definitely visit the locals’ favorite, Crosby’s Tavern & Gaming, in Incline Village.
 This watering hole offers a massive bar with plenty of TVs to watch the big game.
 Belly up and check out their large gastropub menu.
-They offer breakfast starting at 8 a.m.
-The Reuben is huge, traditional, and messy with corned beef and gooey melted Swiss.
+Offering breakfast, The Reuben is huge, traditional, and messy with corned beef and gooey melted Swiss.
 Is there anything more satisfying than thousand island running down your hands while you pour back a cold craft brew with friends?
 The answer is, no! crosbyspub.com

 For another messy Reuben experience, check out MacDuff’s Public House.
-One of the top local hangouts in the heart of South Lake Tahoe, MacDuff’s is a Scottish style brew pub with three separate bars and some of the best food on the South Shore.
+One of the top local sports in the heart of South Lake Tahoe, MacDuff’s is a Scottish style with a great outdoor lawn and offers some of the best food on the South Shore.
 The Reuben features mounds of corned beef and is one of those sandwiches that’s almost too big to fit in your mouth.
 The sauerkraut has a bite, and the rye is subtle for folks who shy away from its traditionally strong flavor. macduffspub.com

 Yet another fantastic forward-thinking deli committed to local organic ingredients is Bella Tahoe Catering & Deli, the Tahoe-inspired project of Chef Candace Lockhart.
 Located in Stateline, Bella Tahoe is a full-service catering company with a lovely in-house restaurant menu.
 Chef Lockhart’s Reuben is delightfully called “The Rubicon,” and is a tasty take on the classic.
 It features thinly sliced pastrami, caramelized onions, sauerkraut, dill pickles, stone ground mustard, and melted Swiss cheese on a toasted Panini-style marble rye. bellatahoe.com

 Shifting focus from the deli to the bakery side of things, check out Crazy Good Bakery Café in South Lake Tahoe.
-This new bakery is located in a beautiful historic building at “The Y.” Already hailed as one of the best bakeries in Tahoe, Crazy Good Bakery features a rebellious Reuben-style croissant sandwich that is not to be missed. crazygoodbakery.com
+Open every day, except Tuesdays, for curbside delivery and walk-up window, this new bakery is located in a beautiful historic building at “The Y.” Already hailed as one of the best bakeries in Tahoe, Crazy Good Bakery features a rebellious Reuben-style croissant sandwich that is not to be missed. crazygoodbakery.com

-Finally, McP’s Taphouse Grill located right as you hit the California side of the border is an Irish pub with 40 brews on tap, 20 huge TVs, and a cozy dining area featuring live music Thursday – Monday.
+Finally, McP’s Taphouse Grill located right as you hit the California side of the border is an Irish pub with 40 brews on tap, 20 huge TVs, and an open-air patio with fire pits, featuring live music Thursday – Monday.
 Tapping into the Irish claim on corned beef, their Reuben complements a full menu of classic pub faire. mcpspub.com

 Whether representing the traditional or experimental, the Reuben sandwich truly is the king of the deli.
 Local eateries in the Reno/Tahoe region know how to handle this mouth-watering staple.
 Here’s to good eats.